JeffGiroux/ericom-cipa-compliance/README.md

 # Ericom CIPA Compliance

 ## To Do -- WORK IN PROGRESS
-1. error checks for policy conflicts
+1. create output CSV file to be used in Tenant UI "import policy"
-2. create output CSV file to be used in Tenant UI "import policy"
+2. Works only with the Profile "All"

 ## Contents